 More Recipes to Try

-If you love these chocolate chip muffins, be sure to try these other delicious recipes:
+If you love these chocolate chip muffins, be sure to check out these other delicious vegan muffin recipes or these tasty treats:

 - Conventional oven